 The Group's consolidated financial statements are presented in Croatian Kuna ("HRK") which is the Group's presentation currency.
 All amounts disclosed in the consolidated financial statements are presented in millions of HRK if not otherwise stated.
-At the end of 2019, E-Tours was sold (Note 5).

-The consolidated financial statements include the financial statements of Croatian Telecom Inc. and HT holding d.o.o. in which HT holds 100.00% shares which comprise together HT Group ("Group").
-During 2019, HT d.d. acquired EVO TV business (HT Production) from Hrvatska Pošta (Note 3).
+The consolidated financial statements include the financial statements of Croatian Telecom Inc., HT Production d.o.o. and HT holding d.o.o. in which HT holds 100.00% shares which comprise together HT Group ("Group").